Jellyfish4654/guides/git.md

 ## Git
 This is inteded to be a quick reference for commmonly used commands in `git`, not a replacement for learning how it works.
-This does not cover a lot of important features of git, notably branching and merge conflict resolution.
+This does not cover a lot of important features of git, notably merge conflict resolution.
 If you want a more detailed reference of commands, type `git --help` or `git SUBCOMMAND --help`.

 ### Terminology